munificent/craftinginterpreters/book/classes.md

 ^code return-this (2 before, 1 after)

 If the function is an initializer, we override the actual return value and forcibly return `this`.
-That relies on a new `isInitializer` field:
+That relies on a new `isInitializer` field.

 ^code is-initializer-field (2 before, 2 after)